 Introducing Bulletproof Investing

 We're excited to announce our new offering in Seeking Alpha's Marketplace, Bulletproof Investing.
-Our goal here is simple: to get you the highest potential returns, with the least risk in a bulletproof, or hedged portfolio.
+Our goal here is simple: To get you the highest potential returns, with the least risk in a bulletproof, or hedged portfolio.
 We presented an example of one in an article last month (Nvidia: Get Rich Or Die Trying):

-The portfolio-level summary at the bottom of the screen capture above exemplifies what we're aiming for: in the worst case scenario -- if every stock in it went to zero before its hedge expired -- this portfolio would be down 7.19% (the "Max Drawdown).
-But, in the best case scenario, if every stock hit our potential return estimate for it, you'd be up 24.5%.
+The portfolio-level summary at the bottom of the screen capture above exemplifies what we're aiming for: In the worst-case scenario - if every stock in it went to zero before its hedge expired - this portfolio would be down 7.19% (the "Max Drawdown).
+But, in the best-case scenario, if every stock hit our potential return estimate for it, you'd be up 24.5%.
 That's a potential upside 3.4x as high as your maximum possible downside risk.

 That makes this service especially valuable to investors who want to maximize their returns while strictly limiting their risk.